SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Experiments

 \subsection{Failure Case Analysis}

-Fig.~\ref{fig:failure_analysis} shows the failure distribution across all tasks.
-We categorize failures into three types: perception, planning, and execution. \emph{Perception failures} mainly stem from errors in single-view 3D reconstruction, which could be reduced by using better image-to-3D models or changing observation view. \emph{Planning failures} occur when the robot fails to generate a feasible action sequence even after multiple rounds of action optimization.
-These are the most frequent failure cases, especially in pivoting task where finding a successful action sequence is particularly challenging. \emph{Execution failures} arise when kinematic or dynamic discrepancies between simulation and reality cause actions that succeed in simulation to fail in real-world execution.
+Fig.~\ref{fig:failure_analysis} shows the failure distribution across tasks, categorized into three failure types: perception, planning, and execution failures. \emph{Perception failures} mainly stem from errors in single-view 3D reconstruction, which could be reduced by using better image-to-3D models or changing the observation view. \emph{Planning failures} occur when the robot fails to generate a feasible action sequence even after multiple rounds of action optimization.
+These are the most frequent failure cases, especially in the pivoting task, where finding a successful action sequence is particularly challenging. \emph{Execution failures} arise when kinematic or dynamic discrepancies between simulation and reality cause actions that succeed in simulation to fail in real-world execution.